minhhoccode111/game-management/README.md

 ## Features

 - CRUD
-- Filters

 ## Outcome

-- C#
+- Used C#
-- MVC
+- Used MVC
-- Razor
+- Used Razor
-- SQLite
+- Used SQLite
-- EF Core
+- Used EF Core
-- Bootstrap
-- ASP.NET Core
+- Used .NET Core
+- Used Bootstrap
 - ...

 ## To-do